ChristianBeer/ProFTPd-Admin/README.md

 ## Upgrade

-As the software has undergone a complete rewrite of the config file you should not overwrite your old config.php and compare and change values manually.
 If you want to upgrade the hashing algorithm you have to change all passwords after changing the configs (both ProFTPd and ProFTPd Admin).

 ## Installation